sjackman/white-spruce-organelles-paper/README.md

 ### Assembly

-ABySS-connector was used to fill the gap between the paired-end reads of a single lane of Illumina MiSeq sequencing of a paired-end library.
+ABySS-konnector was used to fill the gap between the paired-end reads of a single lane of Illumina HiSeq sequencing of a paired-end library.
 These connected paired-end reads were assembled using [ABySS][abyss].
 Putative mitochondrial sequences were separated from the assembly by their length, depth of coverage and GC content using k-means clustering in R (see supplementary [figure S2][]).
-These putative mitochondrial contigs were then scaffolded using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.
+These putative mitochondrial contigs were then assembled into scaffolds using ABySS-scaffold with a single lane of Illumina HiSeq sequencing of a mate-pair library.

 ### Annotation